mislav-markovic/bioinformatics/resoruces/tasks.md

   * Split into two

 ### Suffix Tree
-  * Add method (main part of algortihm, should be seperated into several helper functions)
+  * Add method (main part of algortihm, should be seperated into several helper functions) - Mislav
   * Contains method
   * ~~Ctor, dtor~~ - Mislav